Dear Parents,

 Sacred Ordinary Days Advent Resources

-Another lovely children's Advent devotion that compliments our Worship & Wonder has been created by St John's Vancouver; it is available here.
+St John's Vancouver has created another lovely children's Advent devotion that complements our Worship & Wonder; it is available here.